 My version of binukakang dalag is grilled, not deep-fried.
 And, yes, it is possible for the fish to have a crisp golden surface without frying.
 The trick is to brush the fish with oil before putting it on the grill.
-In my case, that’s the convection oven (a turbo broiler will work although you will need a large turbo broiler to accommodate a whole dalag that is at least 800 grams in weight).
+In my case, that’s the convection oven.

-Cook in a pre-heated 200oC convection oven (grill setting) for 15 to 20 minutes or until the fish is lightly browned.
+- Cook in a pre-heated 450F oven (top and bottom heat) for 15 to 20 minutes or until the fish is lightly browned.
 DO NOT OVERCOOK.
 Nothing ruins fresh fish faster than overcooking.

-Mix together some kalamansi juice, soy sauce and crushed chili peppers, and serve on the side as a dipping sauce.
+- Mix together the kalamansi juice, soy sauce and crushed chilies, and serve on the side as a dipping sauce.